 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?

-I’d ask myself, “Why do I feel disappointed when I like being alone?”
+I’d ask myself, “Why do I feel disappointed about liking being alone?”

 Going to college, I knew opening up to people would be one of my biggest challenges.
-I enjoy the idea of being alone in my dorm room; it makes me feel safe.
-However, I was unaware that I’d impeded myself from any opportunities of developing networks with people.
-I later learned that the sense of belonging through having a community of friends is very important, yet I didn’t have any of that.
+I enjoyed being alone in my dorm room; it made me feel safe.
+However, I was unaware that I’d impeded myself from opportunities of developing networks with people.
+I learned that sense of belonging through having a community is crucial yet scarce in my world.

-I wanted to change, but I knew that I had to do it right or else I’d just gravitate back towards my dorm room.
-So, I joined intramural soccer figuring that it was a good idea to socialize with people of similar interests.
-Yet, I wasn’t able to make meaningful friendships.
+I wanted to change, and I had to do it the right way.
+I joined intramural soccer with the hopes it would allow me to socialize with people of similar interests.
+Yet, the relationships I made were not exactly what I was looking for.

-As I analyzed my “friend-making” approach, I realized that, perhaps, I lack genuinity: I’d laugh too hard at someone’s jokes or I’d beat myself if someone had ignored me even though I hadn’t been making eye contact.
+As I analyzed my “friend-making” approach, I realized that I lack genuinity: I’d laugh too hard at someone’s jokes or I’d beat myself up if someone ignored me even though I hadn’t been making eye contact.
 As much as I didn’t want to admit, my approach could ‘ve been better.
-I also reflected on whether I’ve opened up with them or been too shy to express my true self.
-It’s more likely the former, so I knew I had to try again.
-This time differently.
+I also reflected on whether I’ve truly opened up with them or been too shy to express my true self.
+It was more likely the former, so I knew I had to try again.

 Seeking opportunities on projects related to environmental sustainability, I joined an NGO.
-Determined to not repeat the same mistake, I interacted with them more genuinely: I didn’t laugh too hard at someone's jokes, I made fewer excuses about wanting to “be alone” and would hang out with them after our meetings.
-These small changes that I made have finally made me feel like my “loner” tendencies gradually found its closure.
+Determined to not repeat the past, I interacted with them more genuinely: I didn’t laugh too hard at someone's jokes, I made fewer excuses about wanting to “be alone” and would hang out with them after our meetings.
+These small changes have finally made me feel like my “loner” tendencies gradually found its closure.

 I’m thankful to my half-baked connections with the intramural soccer people.
 I’m also equally thankful to my new connections in the NGO.
 It’s enabled me to re-think my approach in building a genuine relationship with people.
-As I became less of a loner, I realized that building connections is a two way street.
+As I became more social, I realized that relationships are a two way street.
 Once both sides open up and are comfortable enough to reveal their true self, authentic and long-lasting relationships happen.

 Hi Ravi,